top of page

 2. Recording a one-sided audio that makes it sound as if a child was complaining about the father.

-8. The children’s Aid Society internal tribunal called ICRP, examined the entire case.
+8. The Children’s Aid Society internal tribunal called ICRP, examined the entire case.
 They unanimously overturned the verification finding.
 They recommended that unsupervised parenting time resume as soon as possible.

 10. The new information (ropes around her shoulder and neck, confinement without food or drink, access to keys and a nonexistent porch) is implausible to say the least.